 Although WDTC enjoys a strong financial position, some financial realities still remain that have the potential to negatively impact WDTC:

-- Job availability in technical fields with little to no experience or education requirements. - Decreasing availability of affordable rental housing for current and future students. - Higher costs of maintaining competitive salaries, benefits, and cutting edge curriculum in academic programs.
+- Decreasing availability of affordable rental housing for current and future students. - Higher costs of maintaining competitive salaries, benefits, and cutting edge curriculum in academic programs.